-Formal supervisory meetings are an opportunity for you to discuss your progress, describe your findings, and alert your supervisors to any problems.
+Formal supervisory meetings are an opportunity for you to discuss your progress, describe your findings, and alert your Director of Studies and other supervisors to any problems.
 These meetings are an important part of your working relationship with your supervisory team and it is important that you spend some time thinking about what you can do to make them as constructive as possible.

 You are responsible for taking the initiative in planning and organising meetings with your supervisor.
-Go into the meetings with a clear idea of what you want to discuss and, where relevant, take work to show your progress so your supervisor can review and comment.
+Go into the meetings with a clear idea of what you want to discuss and, where relevant, take work to show your progress so your Director of Studies can provide feedback.